 We only use this information for statistical analysis and systems administration purposes.
 We make no attempt to identify users or their browsing activities.
 The exception is where a law enforcement agency is undertaking an investigation and has legal authority to identify users and/or their browsing activities.

 A cookie is an electronic token that is passed to your browser which passes it back to the server whenever a page is sent to you.

 Our server generates one cookie.
 It is used to keep track of the pages you have accessed while using our server.
-The cookie allows you to navigate back and forwards through the web site and return to pages you have already visited.
+The cookie allows you to navigate back and forth from the website and return to pages you have already visited.
 The cookie exists only for the time you are accessing our server.

-In addition to web server logs, this website uses Google Analytics, a web analytics service provided by Google Inc. Reports obtained from Google Analytics are used to help improve the efficiency and usability of this web site.
+In addition to web server logs, this website uses Google Analytics, a web analytics service provided by Google Inc. We use reports obtained from Google Analytics to help improve the efficiency and usability of this website.

 Interaction between this site and other sites

-This site contains links to other sites.
-This website may also use social sharing tools to make it easy to share information—for example, incorporating Facebook tools, so that users can 'Like' content.
-These other sites may use web measurement tools, customisation technologies and persistent cookies to inform the service they provide to their users.
+This site contains links to other sites and may also use social sharing tools to make it easy to share information – for example, incorporating Facebook tools, so users can 'like' content.
+These other sites may use web measurement tools, customisation technologies, and persistent cookies to inform the service they provide to their users.

-Our department is not responsible for the privacy practices or the content of these sites.
+We are not responsible for the privacy practices or the content of other sites.

 We do not use, maintain or share personally identifiable information made available through social media sites including Facebook and YouTube.
-You should consult the privacy policies of these sites for further information.
+You should consult the privacy policies of other sites for information about their policies and practices.